Health of mothers and babies

 Maternal death is the death of a woman while pregnant or within 42 days of the end of pregnancy, irrespective of the duration and outcome of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes.

-The most frequent causes of maternal death reported in Australia between 2010 and 2019 were complications of pre-existing cardiovascular disease and non-obstetric haemorrhage (mostly haemorrhage within the brain and haemorrhage from a ruptured aneurysm of the splenic artery).
+The most frequent causes of maternal death reported in Australia between 2011and 2020 were complications of pre-existing or new cardiovascular disease and thromboembolism.

 For more information see Maternal deaths.

 Congenital anomalies encompass a wide range of atypical bodily structures or functions that are present at or before birth.
 They are a cause of child death and disability, and a major cause of perinatal death.

 In 2016, over 8,900 (3%) babies were born with a congenital anomaly, almost 1 in 31 babies.
 Circulatory system anomalies (these are anomalies of the heart and major blood vessels) were the most common type of anomaly, 29% of babies with any anomaly having a circulatory system anomaly.
 Most (91%) babies with an anomaly survived their first year.